 and stalking.
 Let your voice be heard!

-As part of this Awareness Month, the Haven Project, and the IUP and Indiana communities take part in Take Back the Night , a march through IUP campus to show support for victims and survivors of violence.
+As part of this Awareness Month, the Haven Project, and the IUP and Indiana communities take part in Take Back the Night , a march through IUP campus to show support for victims and survivors of sexual violence.

 residents.
 Participants, often carrying anti-violence signs and chanting anti-violence and empowerment messages, march through the IUP campus and the Indiana community.